SoftEng-HEIGVD/Teaching-HEIGVD-RES-2020-Exercise-Protocol-Design/specs/gollgot/PROTOCOL.md

 # Calculator Protocol
+This file explains how the protocol works to be able to have a client that will communicate a calculation to a server.
+Then, the server will calculate a result and send it back to the client.

 ## Specs
 - Network protocol : TCP
-- Port : 12000
+- Port (default) : 12000
 - Encoding : StandardCharsets.UTF_8
+- Speaks first : client

 ## FLOW
 *All transmissions describe bellow are in the good order*

-Client speaks first.

 1. **Client** : Asks to begin a calculation by sending the keyword : **HELLO**